darenmalfait/darenui/CONTRIBUTE.md

 ### Installing an npm package shared between multiple packages

-Yarn Workspaces makes it possible to share dependencies installed in the root directory between all packages, useful for devDependencies like TypeScript, ESLint, and Jest.
+yarn Workspaces makes it possible to share dependencies installed in the root directory between all packages, useful for devDependencies like TypeScript, ESLint, and Jest.
 It leads to implicit dependencies because they are not listed in each package.json, but it reduces the cost to manage these npm packages in each package directory.
 To install shared npm packages, you have to add the -W flag to the yarn add command.

 ```bash
 yarn add -W --dev typescript prettier eslint